 -

 Bias and Health Equity: AI works best when it reflects the full diversity of the people it serves.
-If the information it learns from is too limited, its guidance may be more accurate for some groups than for others.
+If the information it learns from is too limited, its outputs may be more accurate for some groups than for others.
 Previous health tools have already shown that gaps in training can create uneven results.

 -